UGA Bulletin Logo

 Course Description

-Placement of students in an outside private or governmental agency where they will utilize geographic techniques in approaching practical problems relevant to the agency's mission.
-An initial orientation and a postinternship evaluation with the internship committee are required.
+Students will intern at a private firm, governmental agency, or non-governmental organization where they will utilize geographic techniques in approaching practical problems relevant to the organization’s mission.
+An initial orientation and a post-internship evaluation with the internship coordinator are required.

 Athena Title